Abraham Maslow’s Hierarchy of Needs: A Different Kind of Pyramid Scheme

 If, in your current position, your mind envisions itself as being a pretty good, but not the-best-in-the-city graphic designer, then perhaps a form of self-actualization can be achieved by holding down a steady, decently paying design job at a local firm.

-While Maslow did not envision many people to reach self-actualization, technically if your mind has set a goal, and attained that goal through the fulfillment of your personal needs, then, in theory, have you not achieved self-actualization?
+While Maslow felt that many people did not manage to reach self-actualization, technically if your mind has set a goal, and attained that goal through the fulfillment of your personal needs, then, in theory, have you not achieved self-actualization?

 In turn, as you gain experience, maybe a little personal brand here, a little specialization there, perhaps the goalposts of self-actualization might shift to becoming the best damn graphic designer in the country.